Quota Mechanisms: Finite-Sample Optimality and Robustness: Introduction

 In the grading curve example, there is a single agent---the instructor.
 The university is the principal.
 Each problem copy corresponds to a student in the instructor's class.
 The instructor privately observes the performance of each student in the class and reports to the university registrar a grade recommendation for each student.
 These recommended grades must satisfy the curve set by the university.
-Based on the instructor's reports, the university registrar assigns a grade to each student.\footnote{In a single-agent problem, the quota can equivalently be imposed on the agent's \emph{actions} rather than on his \emph{type reports}; see \cref{rem:decisions}.
-In the grading example, this means that the instructor would directly assign a grade to each student, subject to the grading curve.}
+Based on the instructor's reports, the university registrar assigns a grade to each student.\footnote{Here, the quota is effectively imposed on the agent's \emph{decisions} rather than on his \emph{type reports}.
+These two formulations are equivalent with a single agent (and a deterministic social choice function); see \cref{rem:decisions}.}

 We introduce a new class of quota mechanisms, in which each agent reports a \emph{type distribution} on each problem, rather than a single \emph{type} as in \cite{jackson2007overcoming}.
 Technically, this is convenient because it allows us to directly apply tools from optimal transport theory.
 But all of our results extend to \citeapos{jackson2007overcoming} more familiar quota mechanisms, up to a small error in our finite-sample bounds; see \cref{rem:JS_quota}.